Updated: May 2023

 Lebanese pay across the country with the Lebanese Pound (LBP).
-Always make sure to bring enough cash with you on the trip, as ATMs are not always working and often give you a bad rate.
+Always make sure to bring enough physical cash with you on the trip.
+ATMs are not always working in Lebanon and will give you a very bad rate.

 Of course, it mainly depends on yourself how much you actually spend in Lebanon but as a guideline we advise around € 40 to € 50 per day.
 You should be able to make it with that amount.
 If you like to buy souvenirs, you better bring something extra.
 Soft drinks are usually around € 1 and a meal between € 5 and € 10.
 Tipping local guides is always encouraged.
 They don’t earn much in this part of the world and it often makes a big difference to them.
 Of course this is according to your own preference.